mike-jgo/inventory-system/README.md

 ### Database Configuration

-The application supports SQLite (default), MySQL, and PostgreSQL.
+The application supports SQLite, MySQL (default), and PostgreSQL.
 Update the database section in `.env` to switch databases.

 ### Key Steps: